TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 (see @kd_loss_shre_vs_ssmke).
 Here, the KL-Divergence for the image-to-image loss $cal(L)^v_"KD"$ is also consistently lower than for the text-to-image loss $cal(L)^w_"KD"$, and the loss components between both approaches (Transformer SHRe and S-SMKE) generally perform very similar.

-We conclude that using an unimodal teacher in general is a limitation regarding alignment, and therefore performance.
-Still, due to the fact that it does not require a multimodal teacher, the approach is far more flexible and can be applied to any modality, as long as a suitable teacher is available.
+In @shre_coco_prob_dist, which we originally showed to illustrate that the ImageNet-1K classes can be used to describe the image caption, we can actually see that the top-5 predicted classes only partly match the caption, which is a sign

+Consequently, when we compare our approach to that of SHRe @shre, then the inbalance between the losses is actually not a limitation, as SHRe suffers from the same problem, and their results generally lead to a worse performance compared to our approach.

+=== Fine-Grained Alignment
-Second, S-SMKE (and (Transformer) SHRe) processes image and text seperately, in a forward pass for the image and a forward pass for the text.
+S-SMKE (and (Transformer) SHRe) processes image and text seperately, in a forward pass for the image and a forward pass for the text.
 This is similar to CLIP @clip (see @clip_section).
 Because there is no attention mechanism between individual image patches and text tokens, both approaches miss a fine-grained alignment between the modalities.
 Even though our model performs quite well on the retrieval task, even outperforming well-established research papers